Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: decomposition spaces

 and taking cardinality then yields a coalgebra filtration at the numerical level too.
 From the arguments in \ref{coalgebrafiltGrpd}, it follows that this coalgebra filtration

 has the property that $C_0$ is generated by group-like elements.
-(This property is found useful in the context of perturbative renormalisation~\cite{Kock:1411.3098}, \cite{Kock:1512.03027}, where it serves as basis for recursive arguments, as an alternative to the more common assumption of connectedness.)
+(This property has been found useful in the context of perturbative renormalisation~\cite{Kock:1411.3098}, \cite{Kock:1512.03027}, where it serves as a basis for recursive arguments, as an alternative to the more common assumption of connectedness.)
 Finally, if $X$ is a graded \M decomposition space, then the resulting coalgebra at the algebraic level is furthermore a graded coalgebra. \end{blanko}

-The following is an immediate corollary to \ref{prop:FILTSegal=Rezk}.
+The following is an immediate corollary to Lemma~\ref{lem:Rezk}.
 It extends the classical fact that a \M category in the sense of Leroux does not have non-identity invertible arrows~\cite[Lemma~2.4]{LawvereMenniMR2720184}.